 - as a tool to accelerate the creation of personalised playlists for people living with dementia, and/or

-- to assess responses to personalised music within a larger scale intervention study to examine the effectiveness of personalised music therapy for enhancing the well-being of people living with dementia and their family, friends and carers.
+- to assess responses to personalised music within a larger scale intervention study to examine the effectiveness of personalised music listening in enhancing the well-being of people living with dementia and their family, friends and carers.

 Once we have settled our methodology for people with mild to moderate dementia, which will require testing, analysing user feedback and updating, we will seek research ethics approval to conduct the second phase of our research, with people with advanced dementia.
-We will apply the developed methodology from our first study, refine it for use with this group of people (who are less likely to be able to communicate their musical rpeferences themselves) and explore the most appropriate questions, methodology and approaches to include in the design of a larger scale intervention study, which will evaluate the effectiveness of personalised music therapy for residents and carers.
-We will use the findings from Phase 1 to conduct the feasibility study to explore whether factors such as music tempo and key, frequency of listening and repetition affect the benefits, whether listening prior to difficult care events is beneficial (e.g. washing, toileting, sun-downing, etc.) and if benefits are sustained over time.
-It will also test the user-friendliness and acceptability of research methods and explore questions to be addressed in a larger scale study.
+We will apply the developed methodology from our first study, refine it for use with this group of people (who are less likely to be able to communicate their musical rpeferences themselves) and explore the most appropriate questions and approaches to include in the design of a larger scale intervention study, to evaluate the impacts of personalised music listening for residents and carers.
+We will use the observational findings from our initial study to explore further whether factors such as music tempo and key, timing of listening and repetition affect the benefits, whether listening prior to difficult care events is beneficial (e.g. washing, toileting, sun-downing, etc.) and if benefits are sustained over time.
+We will also test further the user-friendliness and acceptability of research methods and explore questions to be addressed in a larger scale study.

-This study will contribute to the evidence that personalised playlists can benefit people living with dementia, which is needed to establish personalised music therapy as standard practice within care homes and for it to be included in NICE guidelines for dementia care (National Institute for Health and Care Excellence).
+These studies will contribute to the evidence that personalised playlists can benefit people living with dementia, which is needed to establish personalised music listening as standard practice within care homes and for it to be included in NICE (National Institute for Health and Care Excellence) guidelines for dementia care.

-The feasibility studies will be a convergent, parallel mixed methods design with both quantitative and qualitative data collected and analysed simultaneously, then compared or related and interpreted.
-Phase 2 will be a descriptive within-subject design, examining the individual effects of personalised music therapy on behavioural and psychological symptoms.
+Our feasibility studies will be conducted using a mixed methods approach, involving both quantitative and qualitative data collected and analysed simultaneously, then compared or related and interpreted.
 Reflexive inquiry will be used to seek the views of residents, relatives, friends and care home staff about the intervention throughout the study, through focus group discussions and interviews.